Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Testing with simulated maps

 \subsection{Instrumental noise}

-Because our study is focused on the cross-correlation between two maps, taken completely independently and with different instruments, noise correlations and thus the impact of noise on the cross-power spectra are expected to be zero on average.
+In principle, if the cross-correlation analysis was performed on an infinite number of realizations, the impact of noise would be zero because the two maps are taken completely independently and with different instruments.
 In practice, however, there still could be residual deviations from zero that are purely statistical due to the limited number of modes contained in each map.
 Depending on the scientific signal of interest, the residual cross-correlation between the noise sources could potentially be substantial enough to affect our estimates of the total power spectra.

 To check the impact of the noise on the power spectra, we use the error maps included in the HerMES data release of the SPIRE maps (and calculated as part of the mapmaking process).
 For the CFIS $r$-band data, such an error map does not exist.
 We thus calculate the standard deviation of the CFIS mosaic maps after masking all identified sources including the galaxies down to a 5$\,\sigma$ depth of 24.85 mag, where $\sigma$ is predominantly from night-sky emission.
 We then generate random Gaussian maps in which the pixel values are drawn randomly and independently (i.e.\ no spatial correlations) from a Gaussian distribution where the dispersion is the measured standard deviation.
 This assumes that the contribution from unidentified galaxies in the CFIS $r$-band is insignificant.
 While we do not have a direct way to check the degree to which this assumption is fair, the CFIS noise map generated in this way can be considered as an upper limit for the impact of the noise.
 We add the resulting noise maps to the simulated maps, and repeat the analysis to estimate the power spectra.
-As shown in Fig.~\ref{fig_sim2}, the impact of the residual correlation of noise on the power spectra is negligible compared to the signal, being, for our analysis, close enough to the theoretical expectation of zero.
+As shown in Fig.~\ref{fig_sim2}, the impact of the residual correlation of noise on the power spectra is negligible compared to the signal.